selfagency/rushkoff-archive-astro/src/content/2019-09-10_note_to_dems__your_television_debates_stink.md

 ---
-title: Note to Dems: Your Television Debates Stink
+title: 'Note to Dems: Your Television Debates Stink'
 subtitle: Democracy suffers as a dying medium makes one last bid for relevance
 date: 2019-09-10
 blurb:
 notes:
 publication: medium
 categories: [journalism]
 ---